Blogs are not only an easy and cost-effective form of content marketing, they also help you:

 Blog posts used to be short, informal posts each written by the blog owner, but these days, the definition is far less clear.

-Blogs can have multiple contributors, and the style, length and frequency are varied.
+Blogs can have multiple contributors, and the style, length and frequency varies.

 A blog can be made up of short posts or long articles, text content or video (also known as vlogs).
 Posts can be educational, entertaining, informative.
 They can include reviews, case studies, top tips, advice, guides, news, warnings, opinions – they can include whatever you want.